howerj/liblisp/liblisp.md

 Currently the interpreter cannot print out expressions

+### Design Faults

+* Using the C stack

+Instead of using the C stack for the interpreter stack it would have been much better to use a heap allocated stack, this would mean closure could be implemented easily and portably.
+Not only this but the stack could grow without worrying about overflow.

+* Making a pure interpreter instead of a register machine

+A pure interpreter is easy to implement, but limited, it would be better to make a lisp interpreter based around a register machine built for executing lisp.

+* Using pointers

+If indexes into arrays (or data and function pointers) it would be easier to store program state as an image, which is a nice feature.
+It would mean that memory usage could be brought down a lot in a *portable* manner.

+* F-Expressions

+F-Expressions are very easy to implement, but very difficult to use, a proper macro system should be implemented instead of relying on F-Expressions.

 ### Testing and bug mitigation

 There are a few methods used (or aspired to) in this interpreter when it comes